odriverobotics/ODrive/docs/commands.md

 * The integrator is not easily tuned, nor is it strictly required.
 Tune at your own discretion.

 <details><summary markdown="span">Further details on the PID loops used by odrive for advanced users</summary><div markdown="block">
-ODrive uses a cascading controller with Feedforward terms, similar to [this diagram](https://discourse.odriverobotics.com/uploads/default/optimized/1X/750bd08c2dcdf1e22eacb9fa10d1c624db323631_1_690x279.png).
+ODrive uses a cascading controller with Feedforward terms.

-image

 The three main PID loops used by odrive are:

 ### Position loop: